brunoNetId/brunonetid.github.io/_posts/2017-11-27-camel-prometheus-openshift.md

 	oc new-build --binary --name=prometheus
 	oc start-build prometheus --from-dir=. --follow

 The first `start-build` execution takes long to complete, be patient.
-Once the build finished, create a new *Prometheus* application and expose it to allow external access to its administration console, as follows:
+Once the build finished, create a new [*Prometheus*](https://prometheus.io/) application and expose it to allow external access to its administration console, as follows:

 	oc new-app prometheus
 	oc expose service prometheus

-The new *Prometheus* pod should then be visible in the *OpenShift* console.
+The new [*Prometheus*](https://prometheus.io/) pod should then be visible in the [*Red Hat OpenShift*](https://www.openshift.com/) console.

 ![Prometheus Pod]({{ site.baseurl }}/assets/img/posts/os-prometheus.png)